Combo television unit: TV/Computer combos

 Some fully functional computer systems or game consoles have been built into some models of TVs over time.
-Hewlett-Packard currently has a version of their TouchSmart line of computers with a built-in TV tuner, and even has a built-in DVR; also making it a TV/DVR combo which is a relatively rare concept.
+Hewlett-Packard currently has a version of their HP TouchSmart line of computers with a built-in TV tuner, and even has a built-in DVR; also making it a TV/DVR combo which is a relatively rare concept.
 As of late 2006, Samsung introduced an LED TV with a proprietary operating system with Internet access to websites like Facebook, YouTube, Hulu, Netflix, and other sites.
 Other TV/computer combo equipment can simply just be flatscreen TVs with USB ports which allows USB flash drives and external hard drives to be connected to allow for audio and video playback, in which it can give a streamlined, fully solid-state profile.

 Almost all modern-day TV sets have simplified CPUs and memory chips for basic functions such as channels and video settings, and video timing for LCD flat panels; however these examples are not sophisticated enough to qualify as significant examples.
-Other computer parts are used for real-time playback of DVDs on combo TVs with DVD player (and Blu-ray Disc for more high-end models) functionality; however these dedicated functions alone don't qualify as significant examples either.
+Other computer parts are used for real-time playback of DVDs on combo TVs with DVD player (and Blu-ray for more high-end models) functionality; however these dedicated functions alone don't qualify as significant examples either.

-In the modern day, the distinction between a combo TV and an all-in-one PC have blurred with the modern smart TV concept.
+In the modern day, the distinction between a combo TV and an all-in-one computer have blurred with the modern smart TV concept.

 In 2010, Sony introduced a TV with a built-in PlayStation 2.